tommybobbins/AWS_Certified_SA_Associate/README.md

 - SMS - Server migration service
 - AWS Service Application Discovery service.
 Service map is build from ta running VM.
 - VM Import/Export.

+## SQS

+- Used for decoupling applications.
+- 256KB Text
+- 2GB -> S3 can be retrieved from S3.
+- Standard and FIFO queues.
+- Visibility Timeout is the time the message is invisible in the queue after a read.
+This can lead to double messages if the reader drops the message.
+12 hours is the maximum.
+- Long polling, holds onto a read request in the case of an empty queue to prevent the CPU of the polling process from being maxed out.
+- 14 day retention.
+- Delay
+- DelaySeconds.
+How long after a message is added to the queue before it can be  consumed.

+## SWF

+- Actors
+- Workflow starters, initiate a workflow.
+- Decider- Control the flow of activity
+- Activity worker.
+Do the work.

+## SNS

+- Pub/Sub messages to a topic.
+- No polling.
+Push mechanism
+- PAYG

+## API Gateway

+- Think of this as a front door to lambda, dynamo db, EC2.
+- Define an API, Define resource (URL path), HTTP Methods, End points
+- API Caching.
+TTL for Common requests.
+- CORS - Cross object resource sharing.
+Origin policy cannot be read on remote resources.